-If the research protocol has been approved by full IRB review, the IRB Administrator will work with the Principal Investigator(s) to prepare the human subject research protocol documentation required in funding proposals to federal agencies and other sponsors, as necessary.
-If the research protocol has been rejected after full IRB review, it will be returned to the Principal Investigator with an attached statement describing why it was deemed unacceptable, and recommendations for modifications, if any.
+If a research protocol has been approved following full IRB review, the IRB Administrator will work with the Principal Investigator(s) to prepare the human subject research protocol documentation required in funding proposals to federal agencies and other sponsors, as necessary.
+If a research protocol has been rejected following full IRB review, it will be returned to the Principal Investigator with an attached statement describing why it was deemed unacceptable, and recommendations for modifications, if any.